What is Behavior Driven Development (BDD)?

 Gherkin language verbs are:

-Product Owner reviews the behaviors for accuracy and completeness.
+The Product Owner reviews the behaviors for accuracy and completeness.
 Also, the gherkin language is simple and unambiguous.
-It facilitates and makes understanding of acceptance criteria simple.
-Furthermore, the scenarios are automated into tests with automated tools. ( Writing Simple JBehave Story )
+It facilitates and makes the understanding of acceptance criteria simple.
+The scenarios are automated into tests with automated tools. ( Writing Simple JBehave Story )

 Developer/Testers write code that ties the steps in the scenario to interactions with the AUT( Application under Test).
-By using this procedure, the developer ensures that the behavior of the system becomes automated.
-Besides, these build into a comprehensive test harness suite, that dramatically reduces the time required to perform regular cycles of testing.
+Using this procedure, the developer ensures that the system’s behavior becomes automated.
+Besides, these build into a comprehensive test harness suite, dramatically reducing the time required to perform regular testing cycles.

-Therefore, testing resources find ample time for other forms of testing or to accept spike stories.
+Therefore, QA/Testing resources find ample time for other forms of testing or to accept spike stories.

 Specification By Example

-This technique is used in Agile development, for managing requirements and functional tests on large-scale projects of the significant domain and organizational complexity use this approach.
-Also, SBE is a collaborative approach to defining requirements and business-oriented tests for products based on capturing and illustrating requirements using real examples.
+This approach is used in Agile development for managing requirements and functional tests on large-scale projects of the significant domain and organizational complexity.
+SBE is a collaborative approach to defining requirements and business-oriented tests for products based on capturing and illustrating requirements using real examples.